napframework/nap-docs/app/manual/07_rendering.md

 Layers {#layers}
 =======================

-Render layers can be used to group render components and configure the order in which they should be rendered.
-[RenderLayer](@ref nap::RenderLayer) objects are ordered in a [RenderChain](@ref nap::RenderChain) under the property `Layers`.
-The index of the layer in this list determines the `rank` of the layer where 0 is the front, and the last index is the back.
-Render components without a layer assigned default to the front (index 0).
+[Render layers](@ref nap::RenderLayer) allow you to group render components and set the sequence in which they are rendered.
+These layers are organized and prioritized in a [RenderChain](@ref nap::RenderChain), where a layer's position in the list specifies its `rank`: 0 is the frontmost position (rendered first), and the last index is the rearmost.
+Components without an assigned layer automatically default to the front (index 0).

 One useful approach for layers is rendering a sky box or some other object that fills the background.
 This should always be rendered first, regardless of its location in the world.
 To do this, you can create a layer named `Background` last index in the registry and assign it to the component that renders the background.
 Other objects in the scene can be assigned to the layer "Default" on index 0 and will be sorted routinely based on the specified sorting algorithm.

 Tags {#tags}
 =======================

-Render tags can be used to categorize render components.
+[Render tags](@ref nap::RenderTag) can be used to categorize render components.
 They are not ordered (unlike render layers) and multiple of them can be assigned to a render component.
 Each tag registers itself in the render service and receives a unique bitmask on initialization, allowing tags to be composited together into `render masks`.

 One useful example would be to tag specific components as debug, to distinguishing them as a visual aid for debugging purposes and separating them from regular objects in your scene with (for example) the `SceneTag`: